 You will undertake a total of 1438 nominal hours, comprising of

-a total of 21 core courses and 5 elective courses.
+a total of 21 core units and 5 elective units.

 placements may be timetabled during term and semester breaks.